-How do cacao beans become insanely delicious chocolate?
+How do cacao beans become award-winning chocolate?

 The arrival of cacao beans is always exciting, but it’s just the beginning of an exacting process that all happens right here at our farm.
 These fine flavor beans will go through many steps before they become Goodnow Farms chocolate.
 Here’s what’s involved: